allmaps/allmaps/packages/project/README.md

 Set the projection.

-To transform 'toGeo' or 'toResource' to or from a different projection then set on a transformer's construction (but using the same internal projection) it's possible to specify the requested projection in the transform options.
+To transform 'toGeo' or 'toResource' to or from a different projection than set on a transformer's construction (but using the same internal projection) it's possible to specify the requested projection in the transform options.

 This way we circumvent a possibly expensive recomputation